Explore IU Indianapolis degrees and career opportunities

 As a University College student, you're preparing for entry into a degree-granting program.

 Whether you're a pre-major or Exploratory student, you'll benefit from advising and career guidance from our specialized support teams.
-The broad range of IU Indy's academic offerings paired wtih this support ensure that, when you start in University College, you'll succeed everywhere.
+The broad range of IU Indy's academic offerings paired with this support ensure that, when you start in University College, you'll succeed everywhere.

 Search and filter the majors tool below to discover the available opportunities and to understand your program's admission requirements.